How to Unhide Rows and Columns in Excel

 You have seen how to unhide rows, now, let’s see how you can unhide columns.
 You can unhide the hidden columns the same way you can unhide rows.

-First, locate the hidden column; they can be found by looking for a missing letter in the column headers or a double line separator between two column letters.
+First, find the hidden column; you can find them by looking for a missing letter in the column headers or a double line separator between two column letters.

-For example, the image below shows columns A, C, D, E, and column F. With column B being the hidden column, as it’s missing in the column headers.
+For example, the screenshot below shows columns A, C, D, E, and F with data in a spreadsheet.
+Here column B is hidden, as it’s missing in the column headers and you see a double line separator in its place.

 To reveal the hidden column, just hover your cursor over the edge between columns A and C. The cursor would change into a double arrow pointer, click on the pointer and drag it to the right to expose the hidden row.